SoftHu/tos_avg/En/Sasaki.md

 I'm not sure how to express my gratitude...]
 Start -->1727398269268099[<b>Speaker 👉 Sasaki:</b>

-I'm not good at chatting…]
+I'm not the best person the chat with…]
 Start -->1727398269269125[<b>Speaker 👉 Sasaki:</b>

 Please... don't make this hard for me…]
 Start -->1727398879386759[<b>Speaker 👉 Sasaki:</b>

-Such a nice thing, can I really accept it?]
+It's so nice, can I really have it?]
 Start -->1727398879386761[<b>Speaker 👉 Sasaki:</b>

 Thank you...